fratambot/api-template-2/README.md

 * Use `make stop` to stop the service .

-The API comes with **Basic Authentication**; to see the docs and use the other endpoint you need to log in as **"username" with password "password"**.
+The API comes with **Basic Authentication**.
+In order to see the docs and use the other endpoints you need to log in as **"username" with password "password"**.
 If you want you can change the defualt values by updating the env variables `API_USERNAME` and `API_PASSWORD` in the `.env` file (and update the verification in `app\main.py`).
 The idea is that you have a more robust security scheme (e.g. OAuth2 with JWT) at an higher level in you app but you still want to add a basic auth to the API microservice when querying it.

 ## Development
 * Use `make test` to run the tests